-The following is a true story.
-1994.
+The following is a true story and took place in 1994.
 None of the names have been changed.
-(Slightly edited and re-released in 2018.)
+(Slightly edited and re-released in 2021.)

 Once a year you’ll find a place where the aroma of corndogs, funnel cakes, Indian tacos, fried cheese, warm beer, and cow manure coalesce.
 A place where, for five dollars you can win a pink stuffed teddy bear by tossing a plastic ring around a glass bottle neck or hurl baseballs at a target as a half-drunk clown sits inside a dunk-tank yelling obscenities at you.
 Here, you can visit dilapidated barnyards stocked with domestic livestock, check out the newest in RV travel trailers, view the winners of a fruit-canning competition, and bet on a pig race, all in the same day.
 But the real fun doesn’t begin until the sun goes down.
 At night, you can blow your wad on a “Midway Pass” and experience every imaginable variation of spinning in a circle while accompanied by 1980s rock songs from Guns n’ Roses.
 Welcome to the Great State Fair of Oklahoma.

 It was here, in this freak show to end all freak shows that we embarked on the greatest urban climbing epic of our time.